Photo: Diego Delso / Wikimedia Commons

 Best Hotels in Florence: Arno Riverfront, Oltrarno & the Historic Core (2026)

-Portrait Firenze's Lungarno riverfront position, Palazzo Vecchietti's private palazzino in the historic centre, and Soprarno Suites' Oltrarno creative neighborhood — Florence's finest hotels in 2026.
+Portrait Firenze's Lungarno riverfront position, Palazzo Vecchietti's private palazzino in the historic centre, and Soprarno Suites' Oltrarno creative neighborhood — Florence's best hotels in 2026.

 Florence’s Hotel Geography